-The presentation of a new Strategic Framework Plan with directions for growth will generate important discussions in the Moriac community.
-Before determining final directions Council seeks to consider submissions from the Moriac community and a The Strategic Framework Plan reflects the guiding principles of the structure plan and responds to the following key findings:
+The Strategic Framework Plan reflects the guiding principles of the structure plan and responds to the following key findings:

 - Regional and local planning policies define the role of the town in the region; - The study area contains landscape features which are significant to the Wadawurrung Traditional Owners; - The Moriac community supports incremental future growth, that is respectful of the scale and character of the existing town; - In the absence of a reticulated sewerage network future housing options are limited by land capability constraints; - The Low Density Residential Zone supports housing development that is consistent with the prevailing and preferred character of Moriac; - Land to the south-east of the town centre is well located to accommodate future residential development; - Opportunities exist for the provision of future open space assets, providing access to places of interest and linkages to the existing network of paths and trails. - Bushfire risk at the landscape level can be managed through the design of future residential subdivision proposals. - Future development should consider Integrated Water Cycle Management principles. - Future commercial land use should be consolidated in the town centre. - Visitors play an important role in the local economy and visitation should be encouraged through the provision of better signage and designed streetscape improvements.